Lolirule/Entity_Information_Extraction/README.md

   - A search API key (SerpAPI ) to perform web searches.
   - An LLM API key (OpenAI GPT API or ChatGroq) for parsing and extracting information.
 - **Libraries to import**:
-  - I have listed all the required libraries for my application in the requirements.txt file.
+  - All The required libraries for my application are listed in the requirements.txt file.

 ### Installation
 1. **Clone the Repository**: